Equation of state of the running vacuum: Computing the vacuum energy density in FLRW spacetime

 This relation offers us a precious opportunity for a nontrivial cross-check.
 In fact, one can choose any pathway: we may either compute \eqref{EMTRenormalized} directly by expanding the solution of the Klein-Gordon equation $(\Box-m^2-\xi R)\phi=0$ (satisfied by the quantum field operator $\phi$ in FLRW spacetime) in Fourier field modes and letting the creation and annihilation operators to act on the vacuum with the usual commutation relations; or, alternatively, we may compute the (renormalized) effective action $W$ through the DeWitt-Schwinger expansion\,\cite{BirrellDavies82,ParkerToms09,Fulling89} (upon carefully correcting their coefficients to account for the off-shell effects at the scale $M$), and then use Eq.\,\eqref{eq:DefW} to retrieve the renormalized EMT.
 Let us note, in particular, that the Fourier field modes of the first method must be computed using the WKB expansion assuming the notion of adiabatic vacuum (which all of the annihilation operators must destroy)\,\cite{Bunch1980}.
-The gory details of this lengthy calculation can be found in the comprehensive studies \,\cite{CristianJoan2022, CristianJoan2020}, and we shall spare the reader from these thick technicalities here, of course (see \cite{JoanSolaPhilTransc2022} for a summarized exposition).
+The details of this lengthy calculation can be found in the comprehensive studies \,\cite{CristianJoan2022, CristianJoan2020}, see \cite{JoanSolaPhilTransc2022} for a summarized exposition.
 The important point is that the two pathways must converge, and do indeed converge, exactly to the same result.
 Once the renormalized EMT is accounted for by any of these procedures, we must extract the renormalized VED out of it.
 We perform the calculation in the conformally flat metric, $ds^2=a^2(\tau)\eta_{\mu\nu}dx^\mu dx^\nu$, where $\eta_{\mu\nu}={\rm diag} (-1, +1, +1, +1)$ is the Minkowski metric ($\tau$ being the conformal time and $a$ the scale factor of the FLRW line element).
-Since the renormalized VEV of the EMT at the scale $M$ takes the form $ \langle T_{\mu\nu}^{\rm vac}\rangle_{\rm Ren}(M)=-\rho_\Lambda (M) g_{\mu \nu}+\langle T_{\mu \nu}^{\delta \phi}\rangle_{\rm Ren}(M)$, the renormalized VED at that scale reads
+Since the renormalized VEV of the EMT at the scale $M$ takes the form $ \langle T_{\mu\nu}^{\rm vac}\rangle_{\rm Ren}(M)=-\rho_\Lambda (M) g_{\mu \nu}+\langle T_{\mu \nu}^{\delta \phi}\rangle_{\rm Ren}(M)$, the renormalized VED at that scale reads\,\footnote{The scale $M$ should not be confused with 't Hooft's mass unit $\mu$ in DR\,\cite{Collins84}.
+Both scales may appear simultaneously in the calculations, with $\mu$ playing here (optionally) a mere auxiliary role in intermediate steps (e.g. if one opts for using DR to deal with the divergent integrals), see \cite{CristianJoan2022,CristianJoan2020}.
+Since, however, we are not using at all the MS scheme as a renormalization procedure, the renormalized results cannot depend on $\mu$, but only on $M$.
+Needless to say, the full effective action does not depend on $M$ either, but the renormalized VED does since the effective action of vacuum is only a part of the full effective action\,\cite{CristianJoan2022}.}

 We can see that the above expression also adopts the structure $ {\rm VED}=\rL+{\rm ZPE}$, where the $00th$ component (the ZPE) emerges from the explicit calculation of \eqref{EMTRenormalized} in the FLRW metric\,\cite {CristianJoan2022,CristianJoan2020}.
 Up to $4th$ adiabatic order, a lengthy calculation yields the following compact result: